isprojects/mstform/README.md

 `onFocus`/`onBlur` handler, so if you use that with the field it is there automatically.

-In addition, you can set a field to rerender itself when you blur out of it, using the `postprocess` option on fields.
+In addition, you can set a field to re-render itself when you blur out of it, using the `postprocess` option on fields.
 An example use case is rendering extra zeroes in decimal fields, like so: